UCDavisLibrary/main-wp-website-deployment/readme.md

 ## Local Development

 ### Initial Setup
-1. Clone this repository
+- Clone this repository
-   1. `git clone`
+  - `git clone`
-2. Checkout the branch you want to work on, e.g.:
+- Checkout the branch you want to work on, e.g.:
-   1. `git checkout dev`
+  - `git checkout dev`
-3. In the same parent folder in which you performed step 1, clone all git repositories for this deployment.
+- In the same parent folder in which you performed step 1, clone all git repositories for this deployment.
 They are defined in config.sh as `ALL_GIT_REPOSITORIES`.
 IMPORATANT: Make sure you checkout to the branches you wish to work on for each repository.
-4. Setup the `./repositories` folder by running `./cmds/init-local-dev.sh`.
+- Setup the `./repositories` folder by running `./cmds/init-local-dev.sh`.
-5. Grab service account so the `init` container can access website snapshot bucket
+- Grab service account so the `init` container can access website snapshot bucket
-   1. Install `gcloud` cli and `gsutils` if you don't already have it (https://cloud.google.com/storage/docs/gsutil_install)
+  - Install `gcloud` cli and `gsutils` if you don't already have it (https://cloud.google.com/storage/docs/gsutil_install)
-   2. Login and set project id
+  - Login and set project id
-     1. `gcloud auth login`
+    - `gcloud auth login`
-     2. `gcloud config set project digital-ucdavis-edu`
+    - `gcloud config set project digital-ucdavis-edu`
-   3. Copy service account to root folder: `gsutil cp gs://website-v3-content/main-website-content-reader-key.json main-website-content-reader-key.json`
+  - Copy service account to root folder: `gsutil cp gs://website-v3-content/main-website-content-reader-key.json main-website-content-reader-key.json`
-6. Create your local docker-compose file by running:
+- Create your local docker-compose file by running:
-   1. `./cmds/generate-deployment-files.sh`
+  - `./cmds/generate-deployment-files.sh`
-7. Start an `.env` file in the `local-dev` directory (created in the previous step) and set the following config
+- Start an `.env` file in the `local-dev` directory (created in the previous step).
+The most relevant parameters are:
-  1. `SERVER_ENV`: set to something like `sandbox`, `dev`, `prod`, etc. Specifies what data to pull.
+  - `SERVER_ENV`: set to something like `sandbox`, `dev`, `prod`, etc. Specifies what data to pull.
 Defaults to `sandbox`
+  - `SERVER_URL`: where your local wp instance will live. defaults to `http://localhost:3000`
+  - `HOST_PORT`: host port for the wp instance. defaults to `3000`
-  2. `WORDPRESS_DEBUG`: turns on the php debugger.
+  - `WORDPRESS_DEBUG`: turns on the php debugger.
 Defaults to `1`(on)
-  3. `WORDPRESS_CONFIG_EXTRA`: An opportunity to pass additional values to your wp-config file.
+  - `WORDPRESS_CONFIG_EXTRA`: An opportunity to pass additional values to your wp-config file.
 To turn on React debugging set this to: `WORDPRESS_CONFIG_EXTRA=define('SCRIPT_DEBUG', true);`
-8. Build the `local-dev` tagged images:
+- Build the `local-dev` tagged images:
-   1. `./cmds/build-local-dev.sh`
+  - `./cmds/build-local-dev.sh`

+Your development environment should now have all the necessary pieces in place.
+The next section goes over how to start everything up.

 ### Making Changes in Local Development
 - Make sure you followed all the steps in the local-dev inital setup section above.